7 Alternative Investments You Can Invest in Today

 When most people think about types of investments, they typically think of different types of traditional investments – stocks, bonds, savings accounts, retirement accounts, and more.
 But traditional investments are only part of the story; there’s another category of investments that you should also consider – alternative investments.

-Alternative investments are financial assets that don’t fit into the conventional categories.
+Alternative investments are financial assets that don’t fit into conventional categories.
 These types of investments generally have fewer regulations from the U.S. Securities and Exchange Commission (SEC) and tend to be somewhat illiquid.
 Because of the lack of stringent regulations, alternative investments are often subject to a less clear legal structure than traditional investments and may be prone to investment scams and fraud.

 When it comes to alternative investments, here are 7 products to explore: